larathompson/breakthrough-python/README.md

    - The `requirements.txt` file lists all the external libraries needed for the project.
 These are installed in the virtual environment to ensure the app runs smoothly.

 7. **Sample Data**:

    - `seeds.py` provides sample data for blog posts, which can be displayed on the blog page.
 This file can be modified to add or update blog content.

+8. **CSS**:
+   - `static/styles.css` is the file that controls the styles.
+This file is used to style the web pages.

 This flow should help you understand how different parts of the codebase interact to create a functioning web application.
 If you have any specific questions or need further details, feel free to ask!